-CLASS AA-1 - BEGINNER UNIT - Grades 6 - 7 CLASS AA-2 - APPRENTICE UNIT - Grades 8 - 9 CLASS AA-3 - TEEN LEADER UNIT - Grades 10 and up
+CLASS AA-1 - BEGINNER UNIT - Grades 3-5 CLASS AA-2 - APPRENTICE UNIT - Grades 6-8 CLASS AA-3 - TEEN LEADER UNIT - Grades 9 and up

-- 1. Display on Parliamentary procedure. - 2.
+- 1. Display on Parliamentary Procedure. - 2.
 Poster of your Youth Leadership Project - 3.
-Plan, diary, DVD, etc. of your Youth Leadership Project - 4.
-Poster of an event in your Youth Leadership program - 5.
-Plan, diary, DVD, etc. of an event in your Youth Leadership program - 6.
+Plan, diary, digital presentation (if you print it out), etc. of your Youth Leadership Project - 4.
+Poster of an event in your Youth Leadership Project - 5.
+Plan, diary, digital presentation (if you print it out), etc. of an event in your Youth Leadership Project - 6.
 Essay or story on your Youth Leadership Project - 7.
 Lesson plan(s) you have developed for teaching a project meeting - 8.
 Visual aid or learning activity you have developed for teaching a project meeting - 9.
 Poster promoting 4-H - 10.
 Secretary's book you completed for your club or county office this year. - 11.
 Treasurer's financial record you completed for your club or county office this year. - 12.
 Scrapbook/Historian's book you completed for your club or county office this year. - 13.
 Any other workbook related to a club or county office you held this year. - 14.
 Display, diary or story on a community service project you led or helped to lead. - 15.
 Poster on a community service project you led or helped to lead. - 16.
-Display, diary or story on a trip you have won to Wisconsin 4-H and Youth Conference, Interstate Exchange or Citizenship Washington Focus. - 17.
-Poster on a trip you have won such as Wisconsin 4-H and Youth Conference, Interstate Exchange, American Spirit, or Citizenship Washington Focus. - 18.
-Exhibit describing a trip you have won such as Wisconsin 4-H and Youth Conference, Interstate Exchange, American Spirit, or Citizenship Washington Focus.. - 19.
+Display, diary or story on a trip in which you participated such as Wisconsin 4-H and Youth Conference, Interstate Exchange or Citizenship Washington Focus. - 17.
+Poster on a trip in which you participated such as Wisconsin 4-H and Youth Conference, Interstate Exchange, American Spirit, or Citizenship Washington Focus. - 18.
+Exhibit describing a trip in which you participated such as Wisconsin 4-H and Youth Conference, Interstate Exchange, American Spirit, or Citizenship Washington Focus. - 19.
 An item you have made or used to do charitable work.
 Include information on the charity, and what you did. - 20.
 A project you have led that helps the environment or demonstrates "green living". - 21.
 Any other exhibit related to youth leadership.